We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - anti-androgen agent

 Antibiotics and retinoids come in a cream.
-Or, you can take them in pill form.
+You can take them in pill form, too.

 Is it safe to pop a pimple on your forehead?